mariorz/covid19-mx-time-series/README.md

 These time series are aggregated either by the state in which the patient was treated in the [data/full/by_hospital_state directory](https://github.com/mariorz/covid19-mx-time-series/tree/master/data/full/by_hospital_state), or by their state of residence in the [data/full/by_residency_state directory](https://github.com/mariorz/covid19-mx-time-series/tree/master/data/full/by_residency_state).

-Each of these directories include the following time series CSV files:
+Each of these directories include the following time series CSV files according to case classification and the dates in which they are aggregated by.
+They are all updated using the latest published official db snapshot.
+This means that a case that started symptoms onset on date X, but had their case officially published as confirmed on date X+15, will be counted on date X for the files aggregated by date of symptoms onset.
+However, this update to date X will occur on day X+15.

 filename | description
 --------------|--------------